 If you notice the following signs, there’s a good chance that you are suffering from Alzheimer’s:

-2. Difficulty with Words – It is normal to find it difficult to come across the right words at times.
+- Difficulty with Words – It is normal to find it difficult to come across the right words at times.
 But if you have Alzheimer’s, you will increasingly start losing words.
-In fact, people can start finding it difficult to understand what you want to say.
+People can start finding it difficult to understand what you want to say.

-5. Disoriented – We all are likely to be disoriented when we enter new surroundings.
-But those with Alzheimer’s are more likely to be lost even in familiar neighborhoods.
+- Disoriented – We all are likely to be disoriented when we enter new surroundings.
+However, those with Alzheimer’s are more likely to be lost even in familiar neighborhoods.

-8. Frequent Mood Swings – It is not abnormal to have your mood change once or twice a day.
-But those with Alzheimer’s can suffer from continuous mood swings.
+- Frequent Mood Swings – It is not abnormal to have your mood change once or twice a day.
+However, those with Alzheimer’s can suffer from continuous mood swings.
 They are calm now and full of rage the very next moment and without any reason.

-9. Passive – It is normal to feel emotional when watching TV.
-But those suffering from Alzheimer’s are excessively passive.
+- Passive – It is normal to feel emotional when watching TV.
+However, those suffering from Alzheimer’s are excessively passive.
 They may even stop doing things they have always enjoyed doing.

 What are the Risk Factors & How to Prevent them?

 There are some risk factors that you cannot do anything about.
 They include your age, history of Alzheimer’s in the family, and even genetic factors. but studies show that it is best to do exercises that stimulate your mind.
-According to Dr. Maria Carrillo [Director – Medical & Scientific Relations at Alzheimer’s Association (Ph.D.)], it is important that you stimulate your mind.
+According to Dr. Maria Carrillo [Director – Medical & Scientific Relations at Alzheimer’s Association (Ph.D.)], you must stimulate your mind.
 But she gives more information to add to our knowledge – there is a critical relationship between our brain and heart health.

 According to Dr. Maria, this point has not been properly publicized.
 Anything that increases the risk of cardiovascular disease (like stroke and heart disease), also increases the chances of Alzheimer’s.
 The opposite is also true according to the latest research.
 So what are the most important factors that worsen our heart and brain health?

-• Smoking – After studying almost 6,900 people of age 55 and above for 24 months, Dutch researchers have come to the following conclusion – Smokers have double the chance of developing Alzheimer’s compared to nonsmokers.
+- Smoking – After studying almost 6,900 people aged 55 and above for 24 months, Dutch researchers have come to the following conclusion – Smokers have double the chance of developing Alzheimer’s compared to nonsmokers.

-• High Blood Pressure – Similar study in Scandinavia found that those with higher blood pressure in midlife were twice as likely to suffer from Alzheimer’s when they aged.
+- High Blood Pressure – A similar study in Scandinavia found that those with higher blood pressure in midlife were twice as likely to suffer from Alzheimer’s when they aged.

-• Diabetes – Researchers in Sweden studied and tested the cognitive function of over 1,300 aged people over 6 years.
+- Diabetes – Researchers in Sweden studied and tested the cognitive function of over 1,300 people over 6 years.
 They found that the presence of diabetes had a significant impact on Alzheimer’s risk.

 Alzheimer’s & Alternative Remedies

-Once you have developed Alzheimer’s, there is no treatment that can help reverse it.
-But there are several studies that indicate that alternative remedies and pharmaceuticals can help in slowing down the process of cognitive decline.
+Once you have developed Alzheimer’s, no treatment can help reverse it.
+However, several studies indicate that alternative remedies and pharmaceuticals can help in slowing down the process of cognitive decline.

 They can also help in treating and reducing the agitation and aggressive behavior suffered by patients.
 Some of these alternative therapies are as follows:

-• Coenzyme Q10 – Coenzyme Q10 is similar to vitamins and is a powerful antioxidant.
-Initial research shows that it could be helpful in treating Alzheimer’s.
+- Coenzyme Q10 – Coenzyme Q10 is similar to vitamins and is a powerful antioxidant.
+Initial research shows that it could help treat Alzheimer’s.

 Source: AARP